What This Article Covers

 - S4 Sales will record sales orders, update sales orders, etc…

 - Therefore it is demonstrably untrue that an OLTP benchmark is now irrelevant because “the platform was designed to be a data platform on which to build business applications of the future.”
-That sentence is just a straight up lie, and it’s hard to twist oneself up into a pretzel to try to defend it.
+That sentence is just false, and it’s hard to twist oneself up into a pretzel to try to defend it.
 The person seems to be preparing to run for political office.

 Appleby’s interpretation of the BW-EML benchmark contains other nonsense like